Top Menu

 This is a zucchini flower from The Family Plot.
 While we raised plenty of eyebrows planting the garden, we weren’t sure we could raise so much as a baby carrot.
 Much to everyone’s surprise, the beans are clawing their way up the poles, the radishes are duking it out for territory, and the tomatoes stagger under the weight of their green fruit.
 Meanwhile, the zucchini plants bloom quietly in a corner, hoping no one will notice until it’s too late.
 Sorry, Zucchini.
 We’re onto you.

-I’ve been itching to try zucchini blossoms for years but haven’t had access to the main ingredient — ephemeral zucchini flowers.
+I’ve been itching to try zucchini flowers for years but haven’t had access to the main ingredient — ephemeral zucchini blossoms.
 Every summer, I feel a bit jealous as a I read the culinary triumph of others with their battered and deep fried blossoms, or their stuffed-and-pan-fried flowers.
 I nearly choke when food writers get “bored” with this precious ingredient and skip the cooking altogether, opting to sprinkle julienned blossoms into salads and soups as if they were nothing more than a common herb.

-When I finally had access to the flowers, I wanted something the whole family could sample.
+When I finally had access to thezucchini flowers, I wanted something the whole family could sample.
 The simple, unfussy version from The Vegetarian Kitchen Table Cookbook by Igor Brotto and Olivier Guiriec caught my eye.
 Not only is their recipe garlic-free, which suits my garlic-sensitive sister, (almost) more importantly, it’s baked.
 This means ice cream for dessert without (too much) guilt.
 Everybody wins.

-How to Pick Zucchini Blossoms
+How to Pick Zucchini Flowers

 Unlike foraging, there’s no real trick to harvesting these.
 Just be sure to:

-• Pick zucchini blossoms in the morning when they are closed.
+• Pick zucchini flowers in the morning when they are closed.
 I picked tiny ones since the big ones had already opened, but you can pick larger ones if that’s what your plants produce.

 • Select male flowers — the ones without a tiny zucchini attached.
 This ensures you’ll have a zucchini crop, not just memories of their delicate blooms.

-• Rinse the flowers inside and out in cool water to remove all dirt and any bugs.
+• Rinse the zucchini flowers inside and out in cool water to remove all dirt and any bugs.

 • Use the flowers right away, if possible.
 If you are using them later in the day, refrigerate them in a plastic bag.